Walferdange: Pidal

-PIDAL which means in french Piscine intercommunale de l’Alzette, is a swimming pool including a spa area, a sauna, a fitness room and a restaurant.
+Walferdange is home to PIDAL (Piscine intercommunale de l’Alzette), a swimming pool that includes a spa area, a sauna, a fitness room and a restaurant.

 The facility is managed by the communes of Lorentzweiler, Steinsel and Walferdange.

 Culture

 The Harmonie Grand-Ducale Marie-Adélaïde (Walfer Musek), named after Marie-Adélaïde, Grand Duchess of Luxembourg, has been founded in 1912.

 Population

-According to the website of the municipality, Walferdange has about 8 030 inhabitants at the beginning of 2016.
-More than 51% are foreigners of about 90 different nationalities.
+According to the website of the municipality, Walferdange has about 8,600 inhabitants at the beginning of 2025.
+More than 51% are foreigners of about 103 different nationalities.

 Official statistics 1821 - 2015

 Transport

-Walferdange is connected to the outside world by means of Walferdange railway station, national highway N7, and several buslines, including the city of Luxembourg buslines (AVL) 11 and 10.
+The commune is served by Walferdange railway station on CFL Line 10, by the N7 national road, and several buslines, including the city of Luxembourg buslines (AVL) 11 and 10.

 The commune also has its own mini-bus service known as "Walfy-Flexibus".